zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/01_what_are_multi_agent_systems.md

 * **Implicit:** Built into the agent’s pipeline, where retrieval happens automatically (e.g., a retriever runs before the LLM processes the prompt) without the LLM explicitly calling a tool.
 * **Explicit (Tool Call):** The LLM decides to invoke a tool (e.g., `search_memory` or `retrieve_context`) to fetch long-term memory, treating retrieval as an action in its reasoning loop.

-In modern agentic RAG systems (e.g., built with LangChain or LangGraph), it’s common for retrieval to be a tool call when the agent has control over when and what to retrieve, aligning with the agent’s ability to dynamically choose actions.
+In modern agentic RAG systems, it’s common for retrieval to be a tool call when the agent has control over when and what to retrieve, aligning with the agent’s ability to dynamically choose actions.

 However, some implementations pre-fetch relevant long-term memory and inject it into the prompt without requiring the LLM to call a tool, especially in simpler RAG setups.